 • A twenty percent (20%) local match is required.

-• The Office of Local Programs will not increase a project award due to project cost increases.
+• The Office of Local Programs will not automatically increase a project award due to project cost increases.

 • The requirements of the LPA Guide should be considered when building the project budget.
 Although the application does provide for a contingency amount in the budget, applicants may increase the amount of funding reuqested in the application to further account for inflation, time delays and other unforeseen costs.